 Beaumont Hospitals has served southeast Michigan since 1955, growing from one small facility to a two-hospital regional medical center.
 Today, its medical staff includes more than 2,400 physicians representing more than 91 medical and surgical specialties.
-In 2006, Beaumont was embarking on a new strategy to unify the centers under a “OneBeaumont” banner.
+Root partnered with Beaumont as it was embarking on a new strategy to unify the centers under a “OneBeaumont” banner.

 The Big Challenge

 Beaumont had an excellent reputation and enviable share of the market, but new local providers were offering improved services.
 Beaumont knew it needed to change to maintain its leadership position yet communicating and operationalizing a new strategy to internal and external stakeholders – physicians, nurses, donors, local community leaders and employees – would be quite a challenge.

 Its new strategy focused on integrating the two hospitals into a single “OneBeaumont” entity.
 This required change across a number of fronts, from merging internal processes and departments to defining a culture and values to the promotion of a common patient experience and continuum of care.
 Luckily, Beaumont had a new CEO who was vested in the need to change.